Azure/sap-automation-qa/GETTING_STARTED.md

   vars:
     node_tier: hana
 ```
-`X00` is the SAP SID of the SAP system followed by the host type (DB, ASCS, PAS, etc.).
+`X00` is the SAP SID of the SAP system, followed by the host type (DB, ASCS, PAS, etc.).
+You should provide the SAP SID of the SAP system, regardless of whether you are testing Database High Availability or Central Services High Availability.
 The `hosts.yaml` file contains the following information:
 - `ansible_host`: The IP address of the host.
 - `ansible_user`: The user to connect to the host.
 - `ansible_connection`: The connection type.